What is circumcision?

 The American Academy of Pediatrics (AAP) recognizes the following information from studies of both circumcised and uncircumcised males:

-Problems with the penis, such as irritation, can occur with or without circumcision.
+Problems with the penis, such as irritation, can happen with or without circumcision.

 There is no difference in hygiene, as long as proper care is followed.